Howard received his Bachelor of Industrial Design from Pratt Institute in 1962.

 During his student years he apprenticed under Theodore Roszak, American sculptor, as a welder and fabricator of steel sculpture.
 In 1968 he became an illustrator of children's books, trade & text.
 Howard is in the permanent collection of Children's Literature, Zimmerli Art Museum, and Rutgers University and in the permanent collection of the Bergen Museum, and numerous private collections

 Howard is a permanent roster teaching artist for the New Jersey State Council on the Arts, Art in Education Program, teaching for over 26 years, integrating curriculum with various art forms as different pathways to learning.
 He found that when he started to write, the discipline he achieved and his sensitivity to the written word enhanced his visual work as it evolved.
 He considers the poet -as-observer and visual- artist-as-observer are one and the same.
-He has been awarded Honorable Mention in the 2013, and 2015 Allen Ginsberg Poetry Awards.
-His writing publication include: The Paterson Literary Review; The Great Falls, An Anthology of Poems about Paterson, New Jersey' , and Lips.
+He has been awarded first prize in the 2017- 18 Allen Ginsberg poetry Awards and Honorable Mention in the 2018, 2013, and 2015 Allen Ginsberg Poetry Awards.
+His writing publications include: The Paterson Literary Review; The Great Falls, An Anthology of Poems about Paterson, New Jersey' , Lips, and Jane's Boy Press.

 The transition from children’s book illustrator- to print maker (mono prints)- to artist in residence- to digital print maker spanned over forty years.
 Howard left the field of children’s book illustration to find his direction.
 In 1989 he studied under the guidance of master print maker Roberto De Lamonica and discovered his voice.
 The Dog Series and Persona Series, reflected that voice.